ykirpichev/CarND-MPC-Project/README.md

 ```
 I noticed the following:
 * if N * dt is large then the model behave bad on sharp turns when speed is large.
-* if dt is small, especially less than controll latency then the model bahave bad and in most cases does not converge to correct trajectory, instead it diverge from the right track.
+* for smaller dt the model gives better accuracy but requires higher N for given horizon.
+Thus, requires more computations and can increase latency.
 * if N * dt is small then the model does not predict correct trajectory

-So, trying all different combinations listed above, `N=10, DT=0.1` showed the best performance.
+So, trying all different combinations listed above, `N=10, DT=0.1` showed the best tradef-off between accuracy and computational time.

 ### Polynomial Fitting and MPC Preprocessing
 Provided way points were first transformed into the vehicle coordinage system.